pythonInRelay/pythonInRelay/README.md

 ## G'day 👋
-I’ve been a busy biologist👨🏻‍🔬, consultant👨‍💼, developer👨‍💻 and avid game designer🎮.
+I’ve been a busy biologist👨🏻‍🔬, consultant👨‍💼, developer👨‍💻 and avid game designer🎮

-I was born in a rainforest🌲 and feel more at home there than anywhere else.
+I was born in a rainforest🌲 and feel more at home there than anywhere else

-I have one degree in CompSci🖥️ & Business🏢 and another in Environmental Science🍃 & Engineering⚙️.
+I have one degree in CompSci🖥️ & Business🏢 and another in Environmental Science🍃 & Engineering⚙️

 ## Some of my Github Stats
 ![](https://komarev.com/ghpvc/?username=pythoninrelay&style=flat-square) <sub><sup>counter started 22/10/20</sup></sub>